We’ve partnered with CREA to help improve your member experience and give your information the best security possible.

 M2M was created to mentor future candidates for the OREA Board of Directors.
 Mentors are selected from Members who have served on the OREA Board of Directors in the past five years and who have a passion for developing talent.

-Mentees will be assigned a Mentor who will meet with them on a regular basis.
+Mentees will be assigned a Mentor who will meet with them on a regular basis over a 2-year term.
 Mentors will provide information, support and guidance to Mentees as they develop their skills and experience in volunteer leadership.
 OREA will provide a number of opportunities throughout the year to allow Mentees to network with members of the board of directors and other Mentors and Mentees.

 Note: There are a limited number of Mentors available so not all interested applicants will be able to participate in the program.
 We can not guarantee placement for all applicants.